particle-iot/docs/src/content/hardware/expansion/about-modbus.md

 Modbus is an open-sourced client-server protocol developed in 1979.
 Modbus is a common communication standard used in industrial automation, where it is used to enable communication between PLCs, motor controllers, sensors, upstream SCADA systems, and more.

 Modbus is a multi-drop communication bus, meaning there can be multiple devices connected to a single network.
 The device requesting the data is called the Modbus Client (master) and the device receiving and/or returning data is the Modbus Server (slave).
 Each Server device connected via Modbus will have its own unique Server Address.
 In a typical Modbus network, there is one Client and up to 247 Servers that can be connected.
-In the example application highlighted in this whitepaper, the Particle device is the Client and will be controlling the Modbus network.
+In the example application highlighted in this page, the Particle device is the Client and will be controlling the Modbus network.

 Modbus has many benefits, but the main benefit is reliable communication that can be transmitted over large distances by using RS-485.
 RS-485 is a differential communication standard that provides far superior noise immunity when compared to RS-232.
 This allows for much longer transmission lines which is key for industrial applications like motor control, system monitoring, power meters, and sensors like temperature, humidity, and pressure.